lilianweng/lil-log/_posts/2020-10-29-open-domain-question-answering.md

 {:toc}

-## What is Open-Domain QA?
+## What is Open-Domain Question Answering?

-**Open-domain Question Answering (ODQA)** is a task that asks a model to produce answers to factoid questions in natural language.
-The true answer is objective, so it is easy to evaluate the model performance.
+**Open-domain Question Answering (ODQA)** is a type of language tasks, asking a model to produce answers to factoid questions in natural language.
+The true answer is objective, so it is simple to evaluate model performance.

 For example,
 ```
 Question: What did Albert Einstein win the Nobel Prize for?
 Answer: The law of the photoelectric effect.
 ```

 The "open-domain" part refers to the lack of the relevant context for any arbitrarily asked factual question.
-In the above case, the model only takes as the input the question but no article about why Einstein didn’t win a Nobel Prize for the theory of relativity is provided, where the term "the law of the photoelectric effect" is likely mentioned.
+In the above case, the model only takes as the input the question but no article about "why Einstein didn’t win a Nobel Prize for the theory of relativity" is provided, where the term "the law of the photoelectric effect" is likely mentioned.
 In the case when both the question and the context are provided, the task is known as **Reading comprehension (RC)**.

-An ODQA model can work with or without access to an external source of knowledge (e.g. Wikipedia), which were referred to as "open-book" or "closed-book" QA, respectively.
+An ODQA model may work with or without *access to an external source of knowledge* (e.g. Wikipedia) and these two conditions are referred to as *open-book* or *closed-book* question answering, respectively.

-When considering different types of open-domain questions, I really like the classification by [Lewis, et al., 2020](https://arxiv.org/abs/2008.02637), in increasing order of difficulty:
+When considering different types of open-domain questions, I like the classification by [Lewis, et al., 2020](https://arxiv.org/abs/2008.02637), in increasing order of difficulty:
 1. A model is able to correctly memorize and respond with the answer to a question that has been seen at training time.
 2. A model is able to answer novel questions at test time and choose an answer from the set of answers it has seen during training.
-3. A model is able to answer novel questions which have answers not contained in the training data.
+3. A model is able to answer novel questions which have answers not contained in the training dataset.

 ![QA-summary]({{ '/assets/images/QA-summary.png' | relative_url }})